Maxigong/DevDocs/src/ui/buttons.md

 This examples required gsap, gsap is uses for animations.
 So it can be replace with CSS animations
 :::

-::: danger
+::: warning Nested Components
-MatchingCards uses nested components
+This component uses nested components
 :::

 ::: tip Parent Component